CSCfi/rems-copy/README.md

 - Resources depend on licenses
 - Workflows depend on forms
 - Catalogue items depend on forms, resources and workflows
+- Categories depend on catalogue items

-Before copying resources, workflows or catalogues, copy their dependencies first to avoid errors.
+Copy dependencies of items first to avoid errors.